ricky-11254/php-calculator/README.md

     - **Square Root Calculation**: Enter the number for which you want to find the square root.
     - **Logarithm Calculation**: Enter the number for which you want to find the natural logarithm.

+3. **Enter the operator** Enter the operator you want to work with.

-3. **Calculate**: Click the "Calculate" button to perform the operation.
+4. **Calculate**: Click the "Calculate" button to perform the operation.

-4. **Result**: The result of the calculation will be displayed on the page.
+5. **Result**: The result of the calculation will be displayed on the page.

 ### Important Notes